Knowledge Transfer and Innovation Fund

 • training courses, workshops and coaching

-• demonstration activities that can take place on a farm, croft or forest or by virtual means
+• demonstration activities that can take place on a farm, croft or by virtual means

 • knowledge transfer or knowledge exchange activities aiming to disseminate information concerning agriculture and crofting.
 These activities can take the form of exhibitions, meetings, presentations, or can take the form of printed information and electronic media